ForlornWongraven/MumblePL/README.md

 ##### Installation

 Download the repository and unzip the file in a new folder.
 In Mumble go to Configure > Settings > User Interface > Look and Feel.
-Choose Style: Adwaita .
-Choose Skin: YourFolder/Adwaita.qss .
+Choose Skin: YourFolder/PandemicLegion.qss .
 Hit Apply and restart Mumble.

 ##### Modification

-If you need to change the look of the theme please change /source/Adwaita.scss and rebuild the theme with ```sass /source/Adwaita.scss Adwaita.qss```.
+If you need to change the look of the theme please change /source/PandemicLegion.scss and rebuild the theme with ```sass /source/PandemicLegion.scss PandemicLegion.qss```.